© Hawk Hill Farm 2003

 Evolution of The No-Sheep Sherlock In 2011, as we became increasingly aware of the impact of internal parasites on our sheep’s health and productivity, we started an aggressive parasite management program .
 This program included individual fecal egg counts, selection for resistant lines and culling of susceptible animals, optimizing nutrition and comprehensive pasture management.
-While we took training where available, we found that training resources on this topic, especially where it puts control back in the hands of producers, was sorely lacking.
+While we took training where available, we found that training resources on this topic, especially where it puts control back in the hands of producers, were sorely lacking.
 As other producers learned of what we were doing, we were approached to train them.
 We started with one-on-one training but quickly realized that the demand was too great.
-Several years ago we designed a formal workshop and started to run organized, multi-producer classes.
-We started with a laboratory module training producers to do a McMaster Fecal Egg Count.
-In 2018, we added a second module on Parasite Management Planning.
-Because we are committed to bringing this skill set to Ontario producers.
-It is now time for this training to evolve into a business, especially when we retire from sheep production.
-We hope to continue offering producers the training they require in this area. - Laurie Maus and Robert Garner, Hawk Hill Farm
+We designed a formal workshop and started to run organized, multi-producer classes,starting with a laboratory module training producers to do a McMaster Fecal Egg Count and later adding a second module on Parasite Management Planning.
+These classes have been running for more than a decade with close to 100 producers (sheep, goats, horses and cattle) taking the class.
+We hope to continue offering producers in this area the training they require. in this area. - Laurie Maus and Robert Garner, Hawk Hill Farm

 Training in Integrated Parasite Management